chia-ju-lin/salesforce-account-custom-merge/README.md

 ### Disable Merge Conditon Customization

-Modify the code under force-app/main/default/classes/AccountMergeController.cls inside getDisableMergeButton()
+To customize the code inside getDisableMergeButton() in force-app/main/default/classes/AccountMergeController.cls for disabling the merge button, set the external field.

-- set exterinal field
     ```java
     public Boolean getDisableMergeButton() {
         // if ERP(or EBP) ID exist in both master and merged